vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU LONG LIST CLINPROC TITLES.md

  property | value
  --- | ---
- Method comment | RPC that serves data to a longlist of selectable Titles

- Leading comment lines | {::nomarkdown}Input  -- FROM     Reference Title from which the longlist is scrolling
-DIR      Direction from which the longlist is scrolling from the reference Title  (Optional- default 1)
-Output -- Y        An array of the 44 nearest Titles to that indicated by the user in the direction passed by the longlist component{:/}
+ Method comment | RPC that serves data to a longlist of selectable Titles Leading comment lines | {::nomarkdown}Input  -- FROM     Reference Title from which the longlist is<br/>scrolling<br/>DIR      Direction from which the longlist is scrolling<br/>from the reference Title  (Optional- default 1)<br/>Output -- Y        An array of the 44 nearest Titles to that indicated<br/>by the user in the direction passed by the longlist<br/>component{:/}

 ### Input Parameters